RasheedLewis/VibeCraft/docs/more/ADAMS_SCRATCHPAD.md

 - Cache character templates on Cloudfront
 - dev/start script shouldn't say "No backend unit tests found"
 - 'Compose when done' button, I just remembered that's silly wording unless you can actually click it before clips are done
+- Not a fix but Reena suggested wow imagine if I could provide video for ref (like screenshots), ooh Murad told her there are also models that take video directly
+- the playback in audio selection timeline leaves much to be desired. right now the start and end times are wrong, see screenshot, but also and more important it's a drag (lol) to drag the markers, and also the playhead should be draggable too, and snap to the beginning-marker. ok actually it is draggable but sometimes it's hard especially going backwards and near the start-marker
+- add back button for templates/image-upload
+- ok so start/end definitely need to be draggable as a group...ah it is, but has annoying "Max: 30s"
+- oh also pretty sure it only sends the first pose so lol what's the point of two, let user pick?
+- also when the figure is spinning, the head doesn't look so good
 - ?

 ## New Future Work For Sure